 Located in the Kansas City area, Graceland University's School of Education is proud to be a leader in online education.
 We understand that teachers lead extremely busy lives and do everything they can to create a positive experience for their students.
-Our graduate education courses are carefully designed to provide relevant content that can often be immediately used in a teacher's classroom.
+Our Master of Education courses are carefully designed to provide relevant content that can often be immediately used in a teacher's classroom.
 Our online master's degree in education format allows teachers the flexibility to learn when it is convenient.
 In addition, we understand that teachers need access to affordable education, which is why we strive to keep our tuition costs competitive.
 We offer our education graduate programs in Missouri, Iowa and online.

 Our School of Education was awarded the United States Distance Learning Association's (USDLA) Platinum Award for Best Practices.
 We have also chosen to be accredited by the National Council for Accreditation of Teacher Education (NCATE).

-At Graceland, we offer five Masters of Education programs to meet the various needs and interests of teachers.
+At Graceland, we offer five Master of Education programs to meet the various needs and interests of teachers.
 We welcome you to explore each of our graduate programs in education to see which would be most applicable to you.

 Online Master of Education programs